composer/composer/doc/05-repositories.md

     composer.json
     ...

-If there is two archives with different versions of a package, they would be imported both.
-If archive with newer version would be put to artifact folder and `update` command would be triggered, that version would replace previous, at it logically seems.
+If there are two archives with different versions of a package, they are both imported.
+When an archive with a newer version is added in the artifact folder and you run `update`, that version will be imported as well and Composer will update to the latest version.

 ## Disabling Packagist